 Product Flow This business operation requires Vendors to onboard products and list them to Marketplaces that are defined by Distributors and Resellers.
 Therefore, this flow includes product definition and product listing processes:

 Vendors on-board their products and send a listing request to Distributors.

 Distributors review and accept listing requests.
 Therefore, Distributors make products available for Customers and Resellers.

 Order Flow Business process that requires Distributors or Resellers to submit subscription requests to Vendors.
 This allows processing and consolidating various operations in the product life cycle, such as purchase, change, cancellation and other types of scenarios.

 Once specific product items are bought, Distributors/ Resellers (or their commerce systems) send a subscription requests to corresponding Vendors.

 Vendors process pending subscription requests in their fulfillment queue and either accept or reject them.

-Usage Flow This flow is available if your product features corresponding capabilities.
-Thus, this flow contains the following stages:
+Usage Flow This flow requires Vendors to submit structured product consumption reports that support pay-as-you-go model.
+Such operations are available in case your product features corresponding capabilities.
+The usage flow contains the following stages:

 Vendors generate product usage reports and submit them to Distributors.